-AGNPC will be responsible for ensuring that the Coordination Arrangements remain current and effective.
+AGNPC will ensure that these arrangements remain current and effective.

-AMSA, on behalf of AGNPC, will conduct reviews of the Coordination Arrangements every two years, to ensure the content remains correct and current.
-In addition, AMSA will conduct a review if/when requested by AGNPC.
+AMSA, on behalf of AGNPC, will conduct an annual review of these Arrangements no later than 28 February to ensure the content remains correct and current.

-Members of the AGNPC are responsible for advising AMSA of any changes to their circumstances that may affect the Coordination Arrangements.
+Members of the AGNPC have a responsibility for advising AMSA of any changes to their circumstances that may affect these Arrangements.